HKG - MEL

 The average price of all round-trip flights from Hong Kong to Melbourne Airport clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Melbourne on a Monday and more expensive on a Thursday.
-On your return trip to Hong Kong, you should consider flying back on a Monday, and avoid Wednesdays for better deals.
+On your return trip to Hong Kong, you should consider flying back on a Monday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Hong Kong to Melbourne Airport?